Contextual theology: Terminology

-The term contextualizing theology was used in missiology by Shoki Coe when he argued that the Venn-Anderson three-self formula were inadequate in addressing the sociopolitical context of his native Taiwan.
+The term contextualizing theology was used in missiology by Shoki Coe when he argued that the Venn-Anderson three-self formula was inadequate in addressing the sociopolitical context of his native Taiwan.
 Coe popularized this notion through the Theological Education Fund of the World Council of Churches.
 While it was initially understood as part of a liberal approach to theology, it has grown in currency among evangelicals and Roman Catholics.

 An individual may come from a particular cultural worldview, such as Arabic or Asian culture, or be faced with particular sociopolitical issues.
 Hence, examples of contextualized theologies include Latin American liberation theology, Minjung theology, and African theology.

-The systematic theologian Regunta Yesurathnam sees contextual theology as including "all that is implied in indigenization or inculturation, but also seeks also to include the realities of contemporary, secularity, technology, and the struggle for human justice."
+The systematic theologian Regunta Yesurathnam sees contextual theology as including "all that is implied in indigenization or inculturation, but also seeks also to include the realities of contemporaneity, secularity, technology, and the struggle for human justice."
 The missiologist Stephen B. Bevans argues that there is no such thing as normative theology, that "doing theology contextually is not an option" since it is a human enterprise which is created within a particular human context.

 According to Bevans, contextualization is a better term than indigenization to describe social location and particular experience because it "broadens the understanding of culture to include social, political, and economic questions," while indigenization merely focuses on the "purely cultural dimension of human experience."
 Secondly, Bevans comments that indigenization tends to "see both the home culture and the culture 'out there' as good," while contextualization is usually "more critical of both cultures."
 Thirdly, the term contextualization suggests that "theology needs to interact and dialogue not only with traditional culture value, but with social change, new ethnic identities, and the conflicts that are present as the contemporary phenomenon of globalization encounters the various peoples of the world."